RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 }
 ```

-In both instances you can pull out the Multiplexer by injecting it into the constructor of the class housing your functions:
+In both instances, you can pull out the Multiplexer by injecting it into the constructor of the class housing your functions:

 ```csharp